Family of Barack Obama: Konrad Ng (b. 1974)

 Konrad Ng is Barack Obama's brother-in-law.
-He is of Overseas Chinese descent, and his parents are from Kudat and Sandakan, two small towns in Sabah, Malaysia.
+He is of Malaysian Chinese descent, and his parents are from Kudat and Sandakan, two small towns in Sabah, Malaysia.
 Ng and his younger brother, Perry, were born and raised in Burlington, Ontario, Canada.
 Perry Ng works for the University of Ottawa.
 He married Maya Soetoro-Ng at the end of 2003 in Hawaii.
 They have two daughters, Suhaila and Savita.
 Konrad Ng is a U.S. citizen.
-He was an assistant professor at the University of Hawaii's Academy of Creative Media.
-From 2011–2015 he was the Director of the Smithsonian's Asian Pacific American Program.
+He was an assistant professor at the University of Hawaiʻi's Academy of Creative Media.
+From 2011 to 2015, he was the Director of the Smithsonian's Asian Pacific American Program.
 Since 2016, he has been the Executive Director of The Shangri La Museum of Islamic Art, Culture & Design in Honolulu.
-He studied philosophy at McGill University and cultural studies at the University of Victoria before getting his PhD degree from University of Hawaii at Manoa.
+He studied philosophy at McGill University and cultural studies at the University of Victoria before getting his PhD degree from University of Hawaiʻi at Mānoa.

 Ng studies "how minority and diaspora communities use cinema and digital media to engage in artistic and cultural representation and preservation, and community mobilization".
 From 2011 to 2016, he served as director of the Smithsonian Asian Pacific American Center.